Justin Holbrook, M.Ed. ’17, named Baltimore City Public Schools’ 2017 Teacher of the Year

 In addition, Holbrook advances to the 2017-18 Maryland State Teacher of the Year competition.
 The winner of that competition will represent Maryland at the national level.

 More information about the Teacher of the Year award is available at baltimorecityschools.org.
-More information about the School of Education’s Master of Education in Educational Leadership program is available at loyola.edu/school-education.
+Learn more about the School of Education’s Master of Education in Educational Leadership program.